 By Amna Rauf, Kanza Hussan, Huda Mehdi Shah, Zilehuma

 Queer identities, particularly in South Asia, have a marginalized status and face severe social ostracization.
 A significant way through which queer individuals express their collective repression is through creativity form.
-In an era of online mediated platforms, we have come to visualize the queer community articulating their suppressed sexual and gender identities through the presenting of their art on social media.
+In an era of online mediated platforms, we have come to visualize the queer community slot88 login articulating their suppressed sexual and gender identities through the presenting of their art on social media.
 Our ethnographic research project aims to exhibit an anthology of literary/visual/performing arts by our queer informants.
 Parchhayian takes inspiration from our participant’s artistic capabilities in a synchronized narrative storytelling experience.
 We present to you six Muslim queer creatives: their past, present and what they perceive of the future to be, and how art encapsulates it all.

 The Gendered Impact of the COVID-19 Pandemic on the Mental Health of Healthcare Workers in Pakistan